-- ASPIRE is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - ASPIRE recognises that children are vulnerable to extremist ideology and radicalisation and staff will be alert to changes in children's behaviour which could indicate that they may be in need of help or protection. - Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow.
+St Ethelbert's Catholic Primary School and Nursery is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies.

+- St Ethelbert's Catholic Primary School and Nursery recognises that children are vulnerable to extremist ideology and radicalisation and staff will be alert to changes in children's behaviour which could indicate that they may be in need of help or protection. - Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow.
 If there is an immediate threat, the police will be contacted via 999.